D-o-d-o-x/vacuumDecay/README.md

 ### Current state of the project
 The only thing that currently works is the AI for Ultimate TicTacToe.
 It uses a trained neural heuristic (neuristic)
 You can train it or play against it (will also train it) using 'python ultimatetictactoe.py'

+The performance of the trained neuristic is pretty bad.
+I have some ideas on what could be the problems but no time to implement fixes.
+(Focus on the ending of games at the beginning of training; more consistent exploration-depth for expanding while training; ...)